-The CEU consists of one (1) Lieutenant, one (1) Sergeant serving and one (1) Corporal serving as the MCSAP Coordinator and administrators, (1) one member dedicated to conducting Compliance Reviews, one (1) member dedicated to New Entrant Reviews, and four (4) full-time roadside inspectors.
-Eight (8) members have been fully certified as a NASTI Level I inspector.
-Eight (8) members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
-In addition, the CEU has seven (7) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
-Also, one (1) full-time and one (1) part-time member have been trained to conduct New Entrant Audits and assist when needed.
+The CEU consists of one (1) Sergeant serving as MCSAP Coordinator and two (2) Corporals serving as administrators, (1) one member dedicated to conducting Compliance Reviews, one (1) member dedicated to New Entrant Reviews, and two (2) full-time roadside inspectors.
+Seven (7) members have been fully certified as a NASTI Level I inspectors.
+Seven (7) members are certified in General Hazardous Materials, HM Bulk Package, and Motor Coach.
+In addition, the CEU has six (6) part-time members, who are qualified Level I inspectors and conduct inspections while on regular duty and during special details.
+Also, one (1) full-time and two (2) part-time members have been trained to conduct New Entrant Safety Audits and assist when needed.
 There are currently fifteen (15) certified inspectors from local agencies who conduct inspections on a part time basis.
 Local agencies with certified MCSAP inspectors do not receive state or federal funding.
 The CEU employs one (1) full-time civilian as a Data Entry Coordinator/Transportation Assistant and also utilizes the division's RMS Project Manager to assist in this role when needed.

 Although the primary focus of the CEU is the improvement of Commercial Motor Vehicle Safety, other duties are required of its members.
-Three (3) troopers currently hold positions with other, part-time units: Marine Unit, Dive Team, K-9 Unit, Hostage Negotiation Unit.
+Three (3) troopers currently hold positions with other, part-time units: Marine Unit, Dive Team, K-9 Unit, and the Community, Equity and Diversity Unit.
 Several unit members are also called upon to instruct during in-service and academy training throughout the year.
 In addition to these part-time units, Troopers are routinely required to fill barracks vacancies due to department-wide shortages (these duties are not funded through the MCSAP program).